cliqueinc/mysql-wear/README.md

 ## Select specific columns

-In case one needs to fetch only custom columns (foe example table have a column html_content, which is too expensive to load each time), they can simply use `sqlq.Columns` query option:
+In case one needs to fetch only custom columns (for example table have a column html_content, which is too expensive to load each time), they can simply use `sqlq.Columns` query option:
 ```golang
 var users []User
 db.MustSelect(&users, sqlq.Columns("id", "name", "salary"), sqlq.Limit(2), sqlq.GreaterThan("salary", 500))